Hafeezuldeen/Experiment--02-Implementation-of-combinational-logic-/README.md

-## NAME:HAFEEZUL DEEN .S
+## NAME: HAFEEZUL DEEN .S
-## REFERENCE NUMBER:23008281
+## REFERENCE NUMBER: 23008281
-## Experiment:02- implemenataion of combinational logic
+## Experiment: 02- implemenataion of combinational logic

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.